 A stock should have a strong growth rate projected in the future, but keep its past in mind as well.
 You'd want to see past growth rates of 10% or higher in small companies for the past five years; look for rates of 5%–7% in larger firms.

-It's preferable to see these same rates or more in a business' forecasted five-year growth rate.
+It's preferable to see these same rates or more in a business's forecast five-year growth rate.
 Large companies often don't grow as fast as smaller ones, so be sure to keep their size, age, and performance in mind.

 Return on equity (ROE) is a measure of how well a company uses the money from its investors.
 It helps to compare stocks across the industry the company is in.
-This gives you an idea of how the ROE stacks up against its competitors.
+That gives you an idea of how the ROE stacks up against its competitors.

 Earnings per share (EPS) is the earnings that one share of stock brings in for its investors.
 This measures the ability of a company to generate profits for common shareholders.
 If EPS is growing, but the number of outstanding shares holds steady, it shows there is more capital being generated with the same number of shares.

 Financial analysts calculate projected stock prices.
 In most cases, a stock's page on any of the public exchange's websites will give you current and predicted prices.
 Stock price projections are based on the firm's business model, market position, economic and consumer trends, and expected investor sentiments.

 It's important to note that a stock may not meet all of the above criteria but could still be a growth stock.
 For instance, it may not have the history for a five-year look; however, it could still be a big player in a growing new industry.

 How to Identify a Value Stock

 Value stocks are not always cheap stocks.
 But one of the places you can look for value stocks is on the list of stocks that have hit 52-week lows.
 Investors like to think of value stocks as bargains.